-The HMDA data about the Bank's residential mortgage lending is available online through the CFPB's website. (https://ffiec.cfpb.gov/data-publication/.
-Institution name: Baker Boyer National Bank, LEI: 2549009AOX259OY87H37.
-The data shows geographic distribution of loans and applications; ethnicity, race, gender, age and income of applicants and borrowers; and information about loan approvals and declinations.

-The Master Home Mortgage Disclosure Act public file will be maintained by the Compliance Department HMDA Officer.
+The HMDA data about the bank's residential mortgage lending is available online through the CFPB's website.
+(The Home Mortgage Disclosure Act, Institution name: Baker Boyer National Bank Respondent LEI: 2549009AOX259OY87H37).
+The Master Home Mortgage Disclosure Act public file is maintained the Compliance Department.
 A notice of the availability of our HMDA data is displayed in each branch lobby.